The Best AI Business Plan Generator

 What is an AI Business Plan Generator?

-An AI business plan generator uses artificial intelligence to write your business plan.
+An AI business plan generator uses artificial intelligence to write a business plan.

 Importantly, in order to accomplish this, the AI needs to understand: